 This year's event will take place at Whitecliffe at the end of June.

-Now in its sixth year, this year's event was hosted by Unitec at their Snowhite Gallery and other Building One galleries from Friday 29 July to Friday 12 August.
-This year's judging panel was made up of artists Denys Watkins and Peata Larkin, and Artspace director Misal Adnan Yildiz.
+The sixth year of the event in 2016 was hosted by Unitec at their Snowhite Gallery and other Building One galleries from Friday 29 July to Friday 12 August.
+The judging panel was made up of artists Denys Watkins and Peata Larkin, and Artspace director Misal Adnan Yildiz.

 Said Adnan Yildiz "The exhibition is a fresh one, and really reflecting the diversity, criticality and new materiality, which are also such urgent topics in our field today.
 So the students-now artists share a certain level of contemporaneity!
 This is great and motivating for me.
 I adore how it creates an exciting walk in the building, and attracts attention in relation to architecture and spatially problematic parts of the building.
 Among the works, there were some alternative, critical and risk taker presentations...
 The selection process was a tough one for me; I have experienced that I have needed to stand for the values, which shape my practice, and support different worlds, languages and forms of imaginations."

 Congratulations to all of the 24 finalists representing their schools in this award.